46Dimensions/VocabularyPlus/UPDATES.md

 - Added exit with code 1 (error) after an exception in `main()`
 ### All files
 - Changed all instances of `VocabPy` (except some in this file) to `LexiconPro`

+## Vocabulary Plus - v0.4.0
+Released: 23rd November 2025
+### Repository
+- Renamed to 46Dimensions/VocabularyPlus
+- Changed release names
+### Updates.md
+- Changed version names
+- Clarified which versions are notated at the top of the file
+### All files
+- Changed all instances of `LexiconPro` (except some in this file) to `Vocabulary Plus` or `VocabularyPlus`